mehdimolaei/trajkit/docs/index.md

 ## What you can do
 - Load trajectory datasets (frame-based or non-uniform time sampling)
 - Clean and manipulate tracks
-- Compute MSD / statistics (coming next)
+- Compute MSD and displacement statistics
-- Estimate flow fields around particles (coming next)
+- Estimate flow fields around particles via CDV / correlation utilities
 - Build publishable visualizations + notebooks

 ## Quickstart